EchoStone1101/echostone1101.github.io/content/Blogs/Paper Writing 102.md

 ---
 draft: false
+tags:
+  - Tutorials
+  - Writing
 ---
-This is an evolving post of my take on writing academic conference papers, specifically as a PhD in the field of computer science.
+This is an evolving post of my take on writing academic conference papers, specifically from the perspective of a PhD in the field of computer science.
 This is not:

 - Paper writing 101.
 I don't plan to cover the basics of LaTeX, or tell you what sections should generally be in a paper.
 Better sources for these exist out there.
 - Paper writing master class.
 I'm not a master in paper writing - even Charles Berthoud[^1] hasn't been on the master class for bass!